brianglass/anastasis/files/tuesday_matins1.md

 mso-bidi-font-size:10.0pt;font-family:&quot;GR Times New Roman&quot;;mso-ansi-language:
 EL">τινά</span><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt;
 font-family:&quot;GR Times New Roman&quot;">, </span><span style="font-size:12.0pt;
-mso-bidi-font-size:10.0pt;mso-bidi-font-family:&quot;GR Times New Roman&quot;">Â‘a drop of justiceÂ’.
+mso-bidi-font-size:10.0pt;mso-bidi-font-family:&quot;GR Times New Roman&quot;">‘a drop of justice’.
 The Greek Ephrem has a number of similar expressions.</span><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"></span>

 <a href="#_ftnref33" id="_ftn33"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[33]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Isaias 63:9.</span>

 <a href="#_ftnref34" id="_ftn34"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[34]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Matt.
 3:3 (Isaias 40:3).</span>

 <a href="#_ftnref35" id="_ftn35"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[35]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Isaias 26:12-13.
 The text<span style="mso-spacerun: yes">  </span>is from the 5th Biblical canticle.
-The following verse refers to the dead, who will Â‘not see life; nor will physicians raise themÂ’.</span>
+The following verse refers to the dead, who will ‘not see life; nor will physicians raise them’.</span>

 <a href="#_ftnref36" id="_ftn36"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[36]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Psalm 50:13.</span>

 <a href="#_ftnref37" id="_ftn37"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[37]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Cf. Luke 18:9-14.</span>

-<a href="#_ftnref38" id="_ftn38"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[38]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> The word translated Â‘beaconsÂ’ only occurs in the Old Testament at Genesis 1:14, where it refers to the sun and moon, and at Daniel 12: 3, where it is of the heavenly bodies in general as a simile of Â‘those with understandingÂ’.
+<a href="#_ftnref38" id="_ftn38"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[38]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> The word translated ‘beacons’ only occurs in the Old Testament at Genesis 1:14, where it refers to the sun and moon, and at Daniel 12: 3, where it is of the heavenly bodies in general as a simile of ‘those with understanding’.
 It is the latter passage that the poet has in mind.
-The Martyrs are like the Â‘fixed starsÂ’, not the wandering planets.
+The Martyrs are like the ‘fixed stars’, not the wandering planets.
 Our Lord, echoing Daniel, compares the just to the sun at Matthew 13:43.
-There is a play in Greek on Ã‚planeÃ®V, Â‘unwanderingÂ’, Â‘fixedÂ’ and plÃ¡nh in the next phrase, meaning Â‘wanderingÂ’, and hence Â‘errorÂ’. </span>
+There is a play in Greek on ÂplaneîV, ‘unwandering’, ‘fixed’ and plánh in the next phrase, meaning ‘wandering’, and hence ‘error’. </span>

 <a href="#_ftnref39" id="_ftn39"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[39]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> The image changes to that of sacred processions, lighted by torches.</span>

 <a href="#_ftnref40" id="_ftn40"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[40]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> A difficult troparion.
-The word literally means Â‘rolledÂ’.
+The word literally means ‘rolled’.
 It is not common in Greek, and only occurs eleven times in the Old Testament.
 Its meaning here is unclear.
 Only two passages may give a clue.
-Amos 2:13 in Hebrew speaks of a wagon that is Â‘crushedÂ’ under the weight of the sheaves with which it is loaded.
-The Greek here has Â‘is rolledÂ’.
-Zachary 9:16 in Greek, followed by the Slavonic, has the mysterious sentence, Â‘And the Lord will save them in that day, his people like sheep, because holy stones are rolled upon the groundÂ’.</span>
+Amos 2:13 in Hebrew speaks of a wagon that is ‘crushed’ under the weight of the sheaves with which it is loaded.
+The Greek here has ‘is rolled’.
+Zachary 9:16 in Greek, followed by the Slavonic, has the mysterious sentence, ‘And the Lord will save them in that day, his people like sheep, because holy stones are rolled upon the ground’.</span>

 <a href="#_ftnref41" id="_ftn41"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[41]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Cf. the earlier note on Ode 1 of this Canon, 3rd Troparion.</span>